-High-level action: A reference should be made to one or more corresponding high-level biennial High-level Action Plan.
+Strategic direction, if A reference should be made to one or more relevant strategic directions biennial list of outputs.
 If there is no corresponding output, an appropriate descriptive text should be included.

-Output: A reference should be made to one or more corresponding outputs in the states the action to be taken by the Committee.
+Output: A reference should be made to one or more corresponding output in the states the action to be taken by the Committee.